evanplaice/evanplaice.com/content/projects/projects.md

 Our update would rip out all of the existing hardware and replace it with 3 beautiful modern touchscreens running a UI designed to match their other flight simulators in look-an-feel as closely as possible.

+**Motivations:**

+Money (ie 250K revenue), a challenge, a great learning experience.
+We didn't have any other contracts lined up at the time.
+Developing a relevant software product would open up a lot of new potential business.

 **Constraints:**

 With this project came a significant number of challenges.
 The simulator itself was built in the early 80s (ie before I was born).
 The host computer is an Encore/SEL 32/77 Workstation (ie refrigerator-esque) running proprietary version of AIX (ie IBM flavored Unix), with no networking support, and a bolt-on FPU (Floating Point Unit) that uses a non-standard floating point format.